Fed awards fewer reverse repos at lower interest rate

-NEW YORK The Federal Reserve awarded fewer overnight fixed-rate reverse repurchase agreements on Monday as the U.S. central bank began testing this programme at various interest rates into year-end.
+NEW YORK The Federal Reserve awarded fewer overnight fixed-rate reverse repurchase agreements on Monday as the U.S. central bank began testing this program at various interest rates into year-end.

 Banks, Wall Street firms, money market funds and mortgage finance agencies lend to the Fed in exchange for Fed Treasuries holdings to earn an interest payment.